Yeemster/CMPE-131-2_Term_Project-/Specification.md

 * User requests the System to display hours worked for each project via a button.
 ### Primary Sequence
 1. User selects a project to be worked on
-1.User starts the pomodoro timer
+1. User starts the pomodoro timer
 1. The system checks whether the user is working on a particular project
 1. If so, System adds up the minutes spent working on that project.
 1. System stores the time data in a database linked for each project or date.